 then, for the period of that leave, your pension is based on your assumed pensionable pay.
+Assumed pensionable pay is a notional pay figure used to make sure your pension benefits build up as if you were at work receiving normal pay.

 How is my pension worked out – an example

-Let's look at the build-up in a member's pension account for seven years in the Scheme.
-Let's assume that:

-the member joined the Scheme on 1 April 2014
+Let's look at the pension account of a member who joined the Scheme on 1 April 2014 who had:

-their pensionable pay was £24,500 in 2014/15
+pensionable pay of £24,500 in 2014/15

-their pensionable pay increases by 1% each year
+increases to their pensionable pay of 1% each year.

-The cost of living (revaluation adjustment) for the end of the Scheme years ending 31 March 2015, 2016, 2017, 2018, 2019 and 2020 is 1.2%, -0.1%, 1%, 3%, 2.4% and 1.7% respectively

-the cost of living (revaluation adjustment) for the following year is 2%.

 Table 2: Example of pension build-up